yoonki-kim/MMM-AssistantMk2/documents/developer_notes.md

      session: 1575819784757 } }
 ```
 Have you experienced?
 In this case,(If `TOO_SHORT` && `transcription.done:false` && `transcription.transcription:something not null`), Is it better to query again by TEXT with `transcription.transcription` ?
+Bugsounet ->> I have it sometime, i have not inpect this bug